allie128/RIBBiTR_workshop/PA_bd_pca.md

 for the sake of time let’s just start with out filtered variants in the form of a .vcf file.

-As always, let’s start with loading the pacakges we will need.
+As always, let’s start with installing the pacakges we will need.

+Now let’s load the packages.

 First we read in our variant call file (VCF) and match it to the metadata table.